List of motorcycle land-speed records: History

-The first generally recognized motorcycle speed records were set unofficially by Glenn Curtiss, using aircraft engines of his own manufacture, first in 1903, when he achieved 64 mph at Yonkers, New York using a V-twin, and then on January 24, 1907, on Ormond Beach, Florida, when he achieved 136.27 mph using a V8 housed in a spindly tube chassis with direct shaft drive to the rear wheel.
+The first generally recognized motorcycle speed records were set unofficially by Glenn Curtiss, using engines of his own manufacture, first in 1903, when he achieved 64 mph at Yonkers, New York using a V-twin, and then on January 24, 1907, on Ormond Beach, Florida, when he achieved 136.27 mph using a V8 housed in a spindly tube chassis with direct shaft drive to the rear wheel.
 An attempted return run was foiled when his drive shaft came loose at speed, yet he was able to wrestle the machine to a stop without injury.
-Curtiss's V8 motorcycle is currently in the Transportation collection of the Smithsonian Institution.
+The Curtiss V-8 motorcycle is currently in the Transportation collection of the Smithsonian Institution; a replica was presented in 2025.